sveltejs/svelte/DEVELOPER_GUIDE.md

 {count}
 ```

-depending on where you read `count` it will refer to a different variable that has been shadowed.
-The `count` in the template and in `increase` refers to the `count` declared in instance script, while the one in the `log` function will refer to it's argument.
+Depending on where you read `count` it will refer to a different variable that has been shadowed.
+The `count` in the template and in `increase` refers to the `count` declared in instance script, while the one in the `log` function will refer to its argument.

 This is done by walking the AST and manually create a `new Scope` class every time we encounter a node that creates one.

 <details>
 	<summary>What does walking the AST means?</summary>

-	As we've seen the AST is basically a giant Javascript object with a `type` property to indicate the node type and a series of extra properties.
+	As we've seen, the AST is basically a giant Javascript object with a `type` property to indicate the node type and a series of extra properties.

-    For example a `$state(1)` node will look like this (excluding positions information)
+    For example, a `$state(1)` node will look like this (excluding position information):

     ```js
     {